sebapersson/petab_sciml/docs/src/test_info.md

 # Test Suite

 The PEtab SciML format provides an extensive test suite to verify the correctness of tools that support the standard.
-The tests are divided into three parts, which are recomended to be run in this order:
+The tests are divided into three parts, which are recommended to be run in this order:

 1. Neural network import
 2. Initialization (start guesses for parameter estimation)